 Nevertheless, this no have no woman thing is becoming an issue for me, not withstanding that I love women, especially grown up women, especially grown smart woman, especially grown up smart believing women, and especially grown up smart believing women who are not under the spell.
 I believe that any man that believes in Allah and the last day, should be married.
 That’s just me, and I really don’t care what another man does in his woman situation.
 I don’t ask, i don’t care.
 We all should fear Allah, case closed.
 I live by Sunna code, I don’t believe in girlfriend boyfriend, not at all, Im not no where near perfect and if I sought perfection, it would be for Allah.
 I follow sahaaba man code too, and I don’t tell a man how to handle his woman situation, and I darn sure don’t allow people to tell me how to handle mine.

 Anyway, I’m gonna have to do something soon.
 Women have radar, when they look at you the first time, they already know yes no or maybe.
-Lotta times they can tell tóu running solo.
+Lotsa times women can tell when you’re running solo, especially when you have kids. lol.
 It’s deep when your not married.
 Straight fitna..

 And the thing is, running into women spontaneously in real life is way different from Facebook.
 It’s a lot harder to front and people have less time to be fake, and of course, there’s no need to.
 For some non-Muslim women, being a Muslim is a plus from the get go, and they be ready like, teach me some more, I’m down!
-A lot of women out here believe in One God, but I can’t tske a chance on a newbie right now.
-Plus I’m noticing that a lot of Black women are having second thoughts about the bitch ass man they created.
-Not all though, there’s a whole bunch who really want that joker, sucker dude, and that’s their business, and many women, just like men, Just wanna f**k, and that’s their business too.
+A lot of women out here believe in One God, but I can’t take a chance on a newbie right now.
+Plus I’m noticing that a lot of Black women are having second thoughts about the bitch ass men they created.
+So they are in a state where every man is suspect.
+Not all though, and then there’s a whole bunch of women who really want that joker, sucker dude, that’s what they’re used to, and that’s their business, and many women, just like men, just want to have a halal sex partner, and that’s their business too.
 But that’s not where I’m at.
 They’re not my type.
-But it really easy to have a woman these days.
-They are everywhere
+But it is really easy to have a woman these days.
+They are everywhere, but a good woman, that’s a different story

 Imam Luqman Ahmad